Why Couples Are Growing Apart After Marriage?

 Try:

 This changes the emotional frame.
-It turns the problem from you vs me into us vs the pattern.
+It turns the problem from you versus me into us versus the pattern.

 That shift alone reduces blame and makes repair more possible.